 Yolaine’s career has spanned all aspects of the public and private educational systems: teacher, special education teacher, vice-principal and principal.
-She continues her enthusiasm for learning in her work with student teachers at the University of Ottawa.
+For many years Yolaine continued her enthusiasm for learning in her work with student teachers at the University of Ottawa.
 Her volunteer activities are equally centred on learning and children.
 She has been a Trustee with the Kanata Public Library Board, a founding member of the Heritage Fair for students in the Ottawa region, a member of the Language of Instruction Commission of Ontario and a member of the French-language committee of the Carlington Community and Health Services Centre.
-Yolaine has been Caldwell’s Chair of the Board for the past 3 years.

 As Trustee and Chair of the Ottawa Carleton District School Board, Director on the Ottawa Carleton Education Network and the Education Foundation Board, Cathy’s interest in serving the public has given her considerable experience in community building.
-She currently sits on the Ottawa Children’s Treatment Centre Board and the Ottawa Fusion Volleyball Club Executive.
+She currently sits on the CHEO-Ottawa Children’s Treatment Centre Board, is a member of the CHEO Audit and Finance Committee and chairs the Strategic Advisory Committee for the Ontario Centre of Excellence for Children and Youth Mental Health.
+Cathy is a member of the Grants Committee for the Community Foundation of Ottawa and is Vice President of Governance on the Ottawa Fusion Volleyball Club Executive.
 She was a member of the Best Start Planning Table for Kanata, Stittsville , Goulbourn and West Carleton.
-Recently she helped to run and plan the National Roundtable for Teachers of the Arts.
 She is a member of the College of Teachers and still teaches occasionally.
 She holds a Bachelors of Arts in English Literature and a Masters of Science in Education.
-She has traveled extensively, is raising four teenagers and plays French Horn in the Concert Band of Kanata.
-She is beginning her first term on the Caldwell Family Centre Board.
+She has travelled extensively, is the mother of four and plays French Horn in the Concert Band of Kanata.

 Marilyn has a wealth of experience in senior positions with multi-service national, regional and local charitable organizations such as: an animal shelter; art gallery; performing arts theatre; poverty relief and health agencies; in both staff and volunteer positions.
 Born and raised in Ottawa, she has lived and worked in Ottawa, Thunder Bay, Windsor, St. Thomas and London Ontario.
 She is looking forward to working with the dedicated team of staff and volunteers at Caldwell Family Centre, to meet the challenges of the future.
 Her son Ian lives in Ottawa, while daughter Laureen, son-in-law Matt and granddaughters Rose and Margaret live in London Ontario.